bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-15-newsletter.md

   transactions and blocks in one byte order (internal byte order) but are displayed and called in user interfaces in the reverse order (display byte order).
-This PR tries to prevent even more hashes from having different byte orders for different circumstances.
+This PR tries to prevent even more hashes from having different byte orders for different circumstances. {% assign timestamp="34:30" %}

 - [BIPs #1389][] adds [BIP388][] which describes "wallet policies for descriptor wallets", a templated set of [output script